Research assistant workflow

 Common failure modes

-• Irrelevant retrieval: the search stage finds sources that match the keywords but not the real intent of the question.
+The search stage returns sources that match keywords but miss the real intent of the question.

-• Duplicate evidence: multiple results say the same thing, which can create the illusion of broad support.
+Several results repeat the same claim, creating the illusion of broad support.

-• Weak synthesis: the final answer sounds smooth but is not well grounded in the source notes.
+The final answer sounds polished but is not clearly grounded in the source notes.

-• Confidence inflation: the output sounds more certain than the source quality actually justifies.
+The workflow sounds more certain than the quality of the evidence actually allows.

 How to improve reliability

-• use a review step for unsupported claims or missing context
+• Use a review step to catch unsupported claims or missing context.

 What a useful final output looks like